Curated, Custom, and Favorite topics in ContentStudio

 The other way to search for relevant articles across the web and social media channels is to add domains as sources that are relevant to your intended content.
 In the previous version, this was a separate option and not a part of the query builder.

 Integrating this to the query builders provides an easier way to reach your content from specific domains.

-The first subcategory is including results from user-defined domains.
+The first subcategory includes results from user-defined domains.
 As soon as you add a domain as a source, our system immediately visits the web page and checks for content.
 This process is repeated every 40 minutes to keep your feed updated with fresh content.

 You can also search for an existing domain in the database using the query builder.
 Add keywords or phrases to build a targeted custom query and add it to your daily content feed.
 The AND, OR logic in the query builder is the same as that explained in the previous section.

 If you like any particular news, you can share it across your social media channels by clicking the share icon.
-You can also favorite it and save it in a folder for later viewing.
-The curated, custom and favorite topics are shown in the left-hand side of your "Discovery" module.
+You can also favourite it and save it in a folder for later viewing.
+The curated, custom and favourite topics are shown in the left-hand side of your "Discovery" module.